 But you don’t need to resort to dangerous prescription drugs in order to lower your blood pressure.
 Instead you can fully reverse hypertension using completely natural means.
-So here are 5 ways that you can take charge of your own health and lower blood pressure naturally…
+So here are the top 5 ways that you can take charge of your own health and lower your blood pressure naturally:

 1. Lose Weight

 Most people with high blood pressure are overweight, and the more overweight you are the higher your blood pressure is likely to be.
 The reason for this is that carrying excess weight forces your heart to work harder, and this extra strain increases blood pressure.
-But if you lose some weight you will reduce the strain and this will lower your blood pressure.
+But if you lose some weight you will reduce the strain, and this in turn will lower your blood pressure.